Loading…

 Director of Curriculum Transformation Initiatives, Georgetown University

 To schedule time to chat, please go here: https://cozycal.com/coaches/susannah-mcgowanSusannah McGowan is the Director of Curriculum Transformation Initiatives at The Red House at Georgetown University.
-She also serve as an advisory fellow of the John N. Gardner Institute for Excellence in Undergraduate Education, a non-profit organization dedicated to improving equity...
+She also serves as an advisory fellow of the Gardner Institute for Excellence in Higher Education, a non-profit organization dedicated to improving equity and stu...
 Read More →

 Tuesday May 20, 2025 2:00pm - 3:15pm EDT